Big Rib River

 - Amco Park to Hwy A: 4.5 miles.
-Slower than upstream sections but pleasant and wooded with some small outcrops.
-A good intro paddle to the Big Rib.
-Reviewed May 2018.
+Slower than upstream sections but pleasant and wooded with a few small outcrops.

 - Sunny Vale Softball Complex to Mouth: 5.1 miles.
 Some sandbars to start, then the river gets squiggly as it enters the delta.
 Numerous take-out options including Mallard Lane Boat Ramp, Rookery View Park and DC Everest County Park.

 Not listed are several of the Big Rib tributaries.
 The most interesting one is Black Creek running from Erbach Park/Athens to Meridian Road (5.8 miles).
 This contains neat boulder gardens and rocky gorges but could also have unknown hazards.
 This creek has been paddled before with the most popular section being a whitewater stretch by Athens per Rick Kark.
 Also reviewed by AmericanWhitewater.org.